 How to Use Your Bonus to Pay Off Debt

-The size of your bonus isn’t nearly as important as how well you put it to work in your financial life, in order to maximize its value.
+The size of your bonus isn’t nearly as important as how well you utilize it in your financial life, in order to maximize its value.

 Here are a few simple tips to inspire you to use your bonus to pay off debt.
 Whether you have mountains of debt or a few lingering loans, there’s a strategy you can use to make sure your bonus works as hard as you did to earn it.